1311 Sustainability Coordinator

 1. Works with all aspects of the residential and academic campus community, including students, faculty, and staff to promote an understanding and awareness of sustainability issues by coordinating informational training and presentations and promoting energy and water conservation, waste minimization, recycling, sustainable building and landscape design, alternative transportation, procurement of green products, etc.

-2. Serves a liaison between various campus entities to assure communication and resource coordination for sustainability programs and projects.
+2. Serves as liaison between various campus entities to facilitate communication and resource coordination for sustainability programs and projects.

-3. Coordinates and compiles University data for the ongoing Association for the Advancement of Sustainability in Higher Education (AASHE) Sustainability Tracking, Assessment, and Rating System (STARS) self-assessment program and enters data from campus organizations into the STARS reporting tool for submittal to AASHE.
+3. Coordinates and compiles University data for the ongoing Association for the Advancement of Sustainability in Higher Education (AASHE) Sustainability Tracking, Assessment, and Rating System (STARS) self-assessment program, enters data from campus organizations into the STARS reporting tool, and submits the application for STARS certification to AASHE.

-4. Implements and maintains internal sustainability training and programming including, but not limited to Eco-Reps and Green Teams and supports University participation in external sustainability programs, such as RecycleMania.
+5. Implements and maintains internal sustainability training and programming including, but not limited to sustainability leadership programming for students, and sustainability teams.

-5. Creates promotional and educational materials by writing, editing, and designing content for brochures, fliers, bulletin board displays, newsletters, sustainability guides, and training materials.
+6. Creates promotional and educational materials by writing, editing, and designing content for brochures, fliers, bulletin board displays, newsletters, sustainability guides, and training materials.
+Works with Division of Marketing and Communications staff to promote and communicate sustainability events, practices, and achievements to the broader campus and community audience.

 SUPERVISION